sheatsley/models/README.md

     called.
 This subroutine performs binary search on GPU memory utilization (parameterized by `auto_batch`) over these three use cases with randomly generated data of varying batch sizes.
-Once the batch sizes are determined, the model is trained normally, and any interactions with the model are subsequently batched to the appropriate size (based on whether the model, the inputs, or neither, are tracking gradients).
+Once the batch sizes are determined, training and inference stages subsequently batched to the appropriate size based on whether the model parameters are tracking gradients (batching for crafting needs to be handled manually, since computational graphs typically go beyond the model itself).

 * Classes: When `classes` is not provided on model initialization, it will be inferred from the number of unique elements on the label set during